WinUpGo

 Due to the lack of banking services and international payment systems

-in Yemen, cryptocurrencies have become the main means of accessing online gambling.
+(sanctions, isolation, lack of Visa/MasterCard), in Yemen cryptocurrencies have become the main means of accessing online gambling.

 Players use: